International Association of Friends of the Soviet Union: Canada

 The Canadian-Soviet Friendship Society was established in 1949 with Dyson Carter as president and Dorise Nielsen as executive secretary.
 Carter edited News-Facts About the USSR from 1950 to 1956 and the pro-Soviet glossy magazine Northern Neighbours from 1956 to 1989.
 The CSFS succeeded the National Council for Canadian Soviet Friendship, which had been founded during World War II to support the USSR as a war ally.
-Earlier, a Canadian branch of the American based Friends of Soviet Russia had also existed from the mid-1920s to the late 1930s.
+Earlier, a Canadian branch of the American-based Friends of Soviet Russia had also existed from the mid-1920s to the late 1930s.

 In 1960, the CSFS became the USSR-Canada Friendship Association.
 It was led by Leslie Hunt and then, after 1972, Michael Lucas.
 After the fall of the Soviet Union, Lucus founded the Canadian Friends of Soviet People as a successor organization.
 Its journal, the Northstar Compass, was published from 1992 until 2017.
-Lucas is also the founder and leader of the International Council for Friendship and Solidarity with the Soviet People, which is intended to be a successor organization to the International Association of Friends of the Soviet Union.
+Lucas was also the founder and leader of the International Council for Friendship and Solidarity with the Soviet People.
+The organisation was intended to be a successor organization to the International Association of Friends of the Soviet Union.